sourcegraph/kustomize/README.md

-# Sourcegraph Kustomize
+# [WIP] Sourcegraph Kustomize

+# WIP - DO NOT USE

 This repository contains a set of Kustomize components and overlays that are designed to work with the [Sourcegraph Kubernetes deployment repository](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph), and to replace the [older version of the overlays](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph/-/tree/overlays).

 The new set of Kustomize components and overlays provide more flexibility in creating an overlay that suits your deployments and eliminates the need to clone the deployment repository.

-IMPORTANT: Only works with Sourcegraph v4.2.0+
+IMPORTANT: Only works with Sourcegraph kustomize.example+

 ## Kustomize